cwendorf/spTools/docs/ci.lc.mean.ws.md

 A 1-row matrix with named columns:

+- Estimate: Linear contrast estimate.
-EstimateLinear contrast estimate.
+- SE: Standard error of the contrast estimate.
-SEStandard error of the contrast estimate. dfDegrees of freedom (n - 1).
+- df: Degrees of freedom (n - 1).
-LLLower limit of the confidence interval.
+- LL: Lower limit of the confidence interval.
-ULUpper limit of the confidence interval.
+- UL: Upper limit of the confidence interval.

 ### Examples